-Once you analyze and determine the hazards and nature of the external and internal environment, you must develop procedures and practices to make sure the work is safe.
-Establish and implement the means, procedures and practices to eliminate or control hazards necessary for safe permit space entry operations.
-Have ways to eliminate the hazards if they're detected.
-Identify employee job duties.
-Entry supervisors, attendants and authorized entrants must know their jobs.
-We'll cover all of these topics in future modules.
+To properly analyze, determine the hazards, and the nature of the external and internal environment, you must develop establish and implement effective procedures and practices to eliminate or control hazards necessary for safe permit space entry operations.
+You must also have ways to eliminate the hazards if they're detected.
+Entry supervisors, attendants and authorized entrants must know their responsibilities and how to safely do their jobs.

 Review established entry operations annually and revise the permit space entry program as necessary.
 An annual review and refresher training is important.
 Practice rescue if you have a team at least annually.

 Establish, in writing, and implement a system for the preparation, issue, use and cancellation of entry permits.
 If it meets the requirements for a permit, you must complete the permit before entry.
 An entry permit must be developed and used for each entry into a permit-required confined space.

 You must train entry procedures and practices for the specific space being entered.
 The training must specify the confined space entry team (supervisor, attendant, and entrant) duties and responsibilities.
 Ensure that at least one attendant is stationed outside the permit space for the duration of entry operations.
 Coordinate entry operations when employees of more than one employer are working in the permit space.
 Typically the Entry Supervisor does this.
 You'll read more about confined space entry team duties and responsibilities in Module 7.